PIA Executive Committee:

 Executive Committee Member: Robert Rissman, PhD

 The goal of my research is to investigate the mechanisms underlying neuropathology in various neurodegenerative diseases.
 The lab was initially focused on Alzheimer's Disease (AD) and understanding how central corticotropin-releasing factor (CRF) pathways interplay with peripheral stress signaling and contribute to neuronal vulnerability and AD neuropathology.
-In addition to this ongoing work we also study the mechanistic pathways that link Parkinson's Disease (PD) pathology (e.g. synuclein) to AD in animal models.
-In terms of novel biomarker discovery, our lab has a large focus on understanding the role of neuronal exosomes and other blood based biomarkers in diagnosing AD and PD.
+This work is still ongoing and is now the primary focus on my VA lab.
+In my UCSD lab we study the mechanistic pathways that link Parkinson's Disease (PD) pathology (e.g. synuclein) to AD in animal models.
+We are also focused on novel biomarker discovery, both biofluid and retinal-based.
+Our lab has a large focus on understanding the role of neuronal exosomes and other blood based biomarkers in diagnosing AD and PD.
 For all our work we use transgenic mice, in vivo pharmacology and human postmortem tissues.

 I am the founding and current Director of the Biomarker Core for the Alzheimer’s Disease Cooperative Study (ADCS).
-In 2018, the UCSD ADCS NIA grant (1991-2018) was replaced by the NIA Alzheimer’s Clinical Trials Consortium (ACTC) grant which was awarded to Dr. P. Aisen at USC ATRI in San Diego.
-I established the USC ATRI Biomarker Division/Core in San Diego in 2017 as a stand alone facility comprised by a wet laboratory and a biospecimen bank.
+In 2018, the UCSD ADCS NIA grant (1991-2018) mechanism was replaced by the NIA Alzheimer’s Clinical Trials Consortium (ACTC) grant which was ultimately awarded to USC ATRI in San Diego.
+I established the USC ATRI Biomarker Division/Core in San Diego in 2017 as a stand-alone facility comprised by a wet laboratory and a biospecimen bank.
 The biospecimen bank team processes blood and CSF samples from patients who participate in ATRI and ACTC trials.

-I am the Director of UCSD's Alzheimer's Disease Research Center (ADRC) neuropath core.
-The core collects postmortem brain specimens from participants who are enrolled in UCSD's longitudinal study.
+I am the Director of UCSD's Alzheimer's Disease Research Center (ADRC) neuropathology and biomarker cores.
+The cores collect blood/plasma, DNA, CSF and postmortem brain specimens from participants who are enrolled in UCSD's longitudinal study.
 Core neuropathologists analyze the tissues and document all relevant pathologies.
-Post analysis all tissues are available for sharing for research projects.
-Fresh frozen, fixed tissues, DNA, CSF &plasma are available.
+All tissues and fluid samples are available for requests and collaborations

 Junior Research Member: Marta del Campo, PhD